 An unique variation happens in the remake of I Spit on Your Grave.
 Sarah throws herself off a bridge, after she's been gang-raped.
 Whether this was a final attempt to escape (which is what it ended up being), or to deny them chance of killing her as well is unclear.

 Subverted in the 1988 version of The Blob.
 After a failed attempt to blow up the Blob by dropping some bombs down the sewer, the scientists' second-in-command is about to be crushed and consumed by the Blob.
 He pulls the pins from his grenades, but the Blob eats him anyway.
-We briefly see two flashes inside of the Blob, making it clear that it did nothing to the monster.
+Two flashes are briefly seen inside of the Blob, making it clear that it did nothing to the monster.

 In the Robert E. Howard poem "The Gold and the Grey," the Cimbri women kill themselves with daggers in order to avoid being enslaved by the Romans ("The Cimbri yield no virgin-slaves to glut the lords of Rome!").
 One of them kills her rapist and then kills herself.